This site requires a more recent version of Adobe Flash Player to function properly.

 High debt burden

 Rite Aid has steadily and consistently improved its front end same-store sales over the last eight quarters and has been narrowing its losses.
 The sustained performance improvement has been aided by the Wellness loyalty program, store upgrades and the closure of highly under-performing stores.
-The company reported its first profitable quarter in Q3 FY 2013 and has been able to reduce debt to a certain extent.
+The company reported its first profitable quarter in Q3 2012 (fiscal 2013) and has been able to reduce debt to a certain extent.
 While the recent acquisition of EnvisionRx (in February 2015) has added to the company's debt, cash flow generated from it is expected to offset this increase in the long term.

 Increasing demand and utilization of prescription drugs in the U.S.